mufeedvh/code2prompt/README.md

 ## Liked the project?

-If you liked the project and found it useful, please give it a :star: and consider supporting the author!
+If you liked the project and found it useful, please give it a :star: and consider supporting the authors!